redhat-cop/rhel-edge-automation-arch/README.md

 ln -s ~/.ssh/image-builder.pub openshift/gitops/clusters/overlays/byo/bootstrap/image-builder-ssh-public-key
 ```

-Next, modify `openshift/gitops/clusters/overlays/byo/bootstrap/redhat-portal-credentials` and add the Offline Token by replacing the `#REPLACE_ME#` with the token.
+Next, modify `openshift/gitops/clusters/overlays/byo/bootstrap/redhat-portal-credentials` and add the Red Hat Portal Username, Password, Pool ID and Offline Token to the appropriate variables.
 More information about generating an Offline Token can be found [here](https://access.redhat.com/articles/3626371).

 We are now ready to bootstrap the environment.
 To do this, run: